Total Hip Replacement (THA) Surgery in Birmingham

 Total hip replacement, also known as total hip arthroplasty (THA), is a surgical procedure in which both surfaces of a damaged or arthritic hip joint are removed and replaced with artificial components.
 The hip is a ball-and-socket joint: the femoral head (the ball at the top of the thigh bone) sits inside the acetabulum (the socket in the pelvis).
 When the cartilage lining these surfaces wears away, bone rubs on bone, causing persistent pain, stiffness, and loss of mobility.

 During the operation, the femoral head is removed and a metal stem is inserted into the femoral canal.
 A ball component is attached to the top of the stem.
 The acetabulum is prepared and a cup is pressed or cemented into the socket.
 A liner sits inside the cup to provide a smooth bearing surface.
 The ball and liner move against each other, recreating the natural gliding motion of the hip.
+For a step-by-step walkthrough of each stage, read our guide on what happens during hip replacement surgery.

 Total hip replacement is one of the most studied and successful operations in all of surgery.
 National Joint Registry data consistently shows high patient satisfaction, low revision rates, and excellent long-term implant survival.